AyaEMahmoud/LocalStorageiOS/README.md

 Fetch requests are represented by **NSFetchRequest** and it contains an entity description and also optionally sorting and filtring for retrieved data.

+## Keychain Services API
+#### What is Keychain Services API?

+A keychain is defined in Apple’s documentation as:

+“…an encrypted container that securely stores small chunks of data on behalf of apps and secure services.”

+Keychain offers a secure alternative to saving sensitive data, such as user names and passwords, with NSUserDefaults, plist or similar methods.

+As you might already know, NSUserDefaults is simple and effective for saving small, simple bits of data, like NSNumbers or NSStrings, to your device’s file system.
+But this data is in no way stored securely as hackers can access it pretty easily from the device.

+Apple has provided the Keychain Services API to deal with this problem and help developers build apps that safely handle passwords and other sensitive information.

+Keychain is great because data encryption automatically is taken care of before it is stored in the file system so there is no need to waste time building encryption algorithms.

+A keychain in both OS and iOS can be configured to lock.
+When locked it is impossible to access and decrypt stored keychain items.
+For iOS the keychain is locked when the device is locked and unlocked when the device is unlocked.
+Even when it is unlocked, only apps that have created an item can access it, unless configured otherwise.

+#### Implementing the Keychain API
+Storing and retrieving data directly with Keychain is not an easy task.
+Unfortunately, the Keychain API is a bit torturous to use.
+It is written in C and requires a lot of time-consuming configuration.
+Luckily, Apple and many other contributors have created higher level wrappers to hide the convoluted C code and organization powering things from beneath.

+#### Implementation with Wrappers
+Apple’s own Keychain wrapper is called GenericKeychain and is available within the sample code in both Objective C and Swift.
+Other wrappers exist as Cocoapods or extension libraries on Github and other dependency management sites.

+Here are a few Keychain wrappers I recommend:

+SwiftKeychainWrapper by **Jason Rendel(jrendel) for Swift. https://cocoapods.org/pods/SwiftKeychainWrapper** or **https://github.com/jrendel/SwiftKeychainWrapper**
+SAMKeychain by Sam Soffes for Objective C. **https://cocoapods.org/pods/SAMKeychain** Locksmith by Matthew Palmer for Swift.
+(Check out the video tutorial) **https://github.com/matthewpalmer/Locksmith**

+Most wrappers include three methods: one to **add** a keychain item, one to **edit** a keychain item, and one to **delete** it, and make accessing and editing keychain items possible with one line of code.